WPBeginner

 Why You Can’t Find .htaccess File on Your WordPress Site

-Sometimes you may need to edit the .htaccess file or delete it to fix a common WordPress errors.
-In this article, we will explain why you can’t find .htaccess file on your WordPress site, and how to easily locate it.
+In this article, we will explain why you can’t find the .htaccess file on your WordPress site and show you how to locate it.

 Finding the .htaccess file for your WordPress site

-The .htaccess file is a server configuration file which tells your server how to handle certain things on your website.
-Like how to redirect users, password protect admin area, or protect some directories, etc.
+The .htaccess file is a server configuration file that tells your server how to handle certain tasks on your website.
+It’s located in your WordPress.org site’s root folder.

-1. Your FTP Client is Not Showing Hidden Files
+Scenario 1: Your FTP or File Manager Is Not Showing Hidden Files

-To make hidden files visible, you will need to change your FTP client settings.
+To make hidden files visible, you will need to change your FTP settings.

 Show hidden files in FileZilla

-If you are using the File Manager app in cPanel, then you will find the option to show hidden files before launching the app.
+To those using the File Manager app in the hosting account’s control panel, you will find the option to show hidden files.

 Show hidden files in cPanel

-WordPress automatically generates .htaccess file because it is required to properly redirect permalinks.
+WordPress automatically generates a .htaccess file because it is required to properly redirect permalinks.

-If your .htaccess file is missing, then the first thing you need to do is to visit Settings » Permalinks page and click on ‘Save Changes’ button without changing anything.
+If your .htaccess file is missing, then the first thing you need to do is to visit Settings » Permalinks from your WordPress dashboard.
+Then, click on the ‘Save Changes’ button without changing the permalink structure settings.

 Permalinks settings page